 Fun Fact: The various community members who posed as models, wearing their winter gear, were all active sandbaggers in one or more of our previous flood events.
-At least seven of them are women, at least three of them were teens when they sandbagged, and most of them are members or family members of the Fargo Lions Club.
+Almost half of them are women, a number of the models were teens when they sandbagged, and most of them are members or family members of the Fargo Lions Club or the artists.

 The monument highlights the importance of the city’s relationship with the river - through turmoil and calm - and provides a lasting legacy for the community as a whole.

 Industrial Builders, Inc. provided experienced crews and equipment to install the arch structure and figures.